Internet OS: ChromeOS and ChromiumOS

 Google revived the idea of the Internet OS in 2009 with the development of ChromeOS, a Linux-based operating system designed to work exclusively with AJAX-based web applications.
 The operating system was designed to look and operate like the Chrome web browser and be sold on laptops developed with partners, called Chromebooks.
 They also promoted G Suite, their suite of web applications, as an alternative to traditional desktop software such as Microsoft Office.

 Google has tried to address standard criticisms of the Internet OS concept with its development projects.
 Google Native Client allows a browser to run Intel x86 native code in a sandbox, so that more complex programs could run that more fully take advantage of a system's hardware.
 Google Gears was also created to allow offline access of online applications, although this is being deprecated in favour of web storage, a model in the process of standardization by the World Wide Web Consortium (W3C).

-ChromiumOS is the development version of ChromeOS, but until ChromeOS, ChromiumOS principal user interface is the Chromium web browser rather, which is fully free and open-source, rather than the commercial Google Chrome web browser version.
-As such ChromiumOS does therefor not ship any of Google's branding and proprietary cloud services preinstalled.
+ChromiumOS is the development version of ChromeOS, but before ChromeOS was available, ChromiumOS's principal user interface was the Chromium web browser, which is fully free and open-source, rather than the commercial Google Chrome web browser.
+As such ChromiumOS does not ship with any of Google's branding and proprietary cloud services preinstalled.